SonarSource/sonar-iac/README.md

 * Java 17
 * Go 1.21 and the following dependencies:
   * musl on Linux (`musl-gcc` should be present on `PATH`)
-* Alternatively, Docker should be installed to perform the build of the Go part inside of a container
+* Alternatively, Docker should be installed to perform the build of the Go part inside a container

 #### Build and run unit tests:
 ```shell